Leopardstown Christmas Festival reports & replays | Romeo Coolio and Ballyfad win as El Cairos crashes out

 Winning trainer Elliott told Racing TV: “I was happy enough, but he was a little slow in the air, as he was over two miles over hurdles.

-“I thought Kieran (Buckley) was brilliant on his lad; our plan was to roll with him, but Jack was stuck in a pocket and had nowhere to go.
+“I thought Kieren (Buckley, rider of Irish Panther) was brilliant on his lad; our plan was to roll with him, but Jack was stuck in a pocket and had nowhere to go.

 “He looks like he needs a trip - he will eventually do everything – but if it ended up easy ground on the first day then he could run in the Arkle.
 The owners are keen to have a runner there.